 A great solution is the use of a dehumidifier which helps maintain the levels of humidity in the basement; however, before you purchase, be certain to read the reviews on some of the best dehumidifiers.

 When moisture is at higher levels in your basement, dust will also increase.
-This is due to the presence of dust mites which feed on moisture.
+This is due to the presence of dust mites that feed on moisture.
 Therefore, the more the moisture in the basement, the more dust makes its way into the basement.
 Dust mites also have allergens which lead to allergies, and thus it also leads to health problems.
-So, keep your basement humidity free and decrease your dust.
+So, keep your basement humidity-free and decrease your dust.

 Bed bugs prefer a humid environment so a basement that is high in humidity content is highly susceptible to bed bug infestation.
 Bed bugs do not survive in humidity levels below 40-50%.
 That makes it very important to maintain the basement at normal humidity levels.